barajasfab/wpCred/README.md

 REMINDER - It is always best practice to produce a backup of your website and database prior to implementing any change to ensure it can be undone.

 This is for use on (mt) Media Temple's GRID Server.
-Just log into your server via SSH, change directories into which ever domain you need to alter, and run the script on the same level as you wp-config.php file.
+Just log into your server via SSH, change directories into which ever domain you need to alter, and run the script on the same level as your wp-config.php file.

 This script is still in active development.
 If you find any bugs, please email the issue to bugreport@trekmode.com